M.A. in English

 First semester: 9 credits (all graduate)

-* On this model, the fall semester of a student’s fourth year is a challenging one.
-We advise that of the 6 graduate credits on reserve that a student takes this semester, three come in the form of a 400-level class; that is, that the student take only 3 credits at the 500-level, as a means of mitigating the strenuousness of the course load.
+* On this model, the fourth year is a challenging one.
+We advise that the student takes three to six reserved graduate credits in the form of a 400-level class; that is, that the student take only 3 credits at the 500-level each semester or one semester during this fourth year, as a means of mitigating the strenuousness of the course load.

 What follows is a more in-detail mapping of a standard progression through the program for a LIT major: